Try Blinkist to get the key ideas from 7,000+ bestselling nonfiction titles and podcasts. Listen or read in just 15 minutes.

 by Robin Sharma

-The Stranger Beside Me by Ann Rule is a riveting true crime story that chronicles the author's friendship with infamous serial killer Ted Bundy.
-Filled with chilling details, it offers a unique perspective on an unsettling chapter in criminal history.
+The Stranger Beside Me by Ann Rule is a chilling true crime book that delves into the author's personal relationship with serial killer Ted Bundy.
+It offers a unique and haunting perspective on Bundy's heinous crimes.

 It's highly addictive to get core insights on personally relevant topics without repetition or triviality.
 Added to that the apps ability to suggest kindred interests opens up a foundation of knowledge.